nclsndr/hermes/README.md

 ##### Listen to the outside world 🌍 from your bedroom 🛌 — 📡 HTTP request forwarding with no hassle

-Hermes is a dev tool designed to help teams to collaborate in the use of third party services that emit HTTP requests and need to be forwarded to the local machines.
+Hermes is a dev tool designed to help teams to collaborate in the use of third party services that emit HTTP requests and need to be forwarded to your team's local machines.
+It provides a multi-users alternative to [ngrok](https://github.com/nclsndr/hermes#why-not-use-ngrok) or localtunnel.

 [![lerna](https://img.shields.io/badge/maintained%20with-lerna-cc00ff.svg)](https://lernajs.io/)

 ## Motivation

-You have an online service that need to hit your local server (e.g. webhooks).
+You are working on your local machine on a piece of code that need to listen from an online service — providing HTTP requests (e.g. webhooks, chatBot service...).
 Basically, your computer is connected to your personal network (behind your NAT), so your localhost is invisible from the outside world...

+The solution is well known: you need a HTTP/SSH tunneling system that forwards the requests to your computer.
+It's perfect when you're alone! **But now, you are working as a team** and each developer is running his own instance of the code locally and he would like to receive the payloads also.
+By design tunneling systems are limited to communicate with one user at a time.

-Then Hermes comes and provides two modules:
+**Here comes Hermes** and provides two modules:

-- The *bridge* is running on your remote server and listen to any *provider* requests
+- The *bridge* is running on any of your servers online and listen to any *provider* requests
-- The *adaptor* is running on your localhost and replicate all the requests to your *local server*
+- The *adaptor* is running on each local machine and replicate all the requests to the *local server*

 When the response is emitted from the *local server*, it brings the response back to the *provider* following the same logic.